Top 10 Things to do in Gairloch?

 Walk around the beautiful beach at Mellon Udrigle.
 An excellent wood planking path, leads you the short distance to Mellon Udrigle’s main attraction.
 The north east facing beach of Camas a’Charaig comprises a broad expanse of white sand sloping gently into a turquoise sea.
 It is backed by dunes and framed by rocky promontories, and is one of the most attractive pieces of coastline you’ll find in Wester Ross.
 You can walk a lovely 5km beach circuit.

 A little bit thirsty?
 Why not visit the Perfume Studio, enjoy a cup of tea, some delicious lunches and home baked cakes and perhaps treat yourself to some lovely creams and lotions.
-Need something stronger?
-Aultbea boasts the top Whisky Hotel in the World and the smallest distillery in Scotland, Loch Ewe Whisky Distillery.

 Red Point, near Gairloch offers more of the beautiful sandy beaches of the West Coast.
 There are two spectacular sandy beaches at Red Point; this 5km walk combines both to make a short but rough circuit with great views out to the islands on a fine day.